cktang88/khan-quality/README.md

 ## Challenges

 1. Contructing a list of videos from Khan Academy.
-    * Problems: Full topic tree is 30mb, and is in recursive nested tree format.
+    * Problems: Full topic tree is 74MB JSON file, and is in recursive nested tree format.
     * Goal: crawl it myself efficiently, with the goal of having a flat, non-nested array of videos.
     * Solution: Recursively crawl with promises, flatten on each recursive tail call.
 2. Mongo DB incorrect count of videos compared to topic list
     * Solution: originally had not closed db correctly.
 Fixed, but problem persists.
 Realized some identical videos are listed under multiple topics.

+## Misc.

+- MapDB to analyze data? or hadoop/mapreduce/spark

 ## Dev